JimBobSquarePants/DUM.js/README.md

 <a name="DUM+on"></a>

 ### DUM.on(element, events, selector, handler) ⇒ <code>number</code>
-Adds an event listener to the given element returning the id of the listener which can be used to unbind the event handler at a later point in time.
-Events can be delegated to a parent by passing a CSS selector.
+Adds an event listener to the given element Events can be delegated to a parent by passing an optional CSS selector.

-**Kind**: instance method of [<code>DUM</code>](#DUM) **Returns**: <code>number</code> - The id of the listener
+**Kind**: instance method of [<code>DUM</code>](#DUM)

 | Param | Type | Description |
 | --- | --- | --- |